 It is used in the food industry in developed countries – the USA, Japan, Finland, Canada.
 Erythritol can be successfully used for the production of confectionery, drinks, as a regular sugar substitute, as well as in the cosmetic and pharmaceutical industries.

-While taking a large amount of erythritol, it causes a laxative effect, but this effect develops with an overdose of almost all sweeteners, both metabolic and intense.
+While taking a large amount of erythritol, causes a laxative effect, but this effect develops with an overdose of almost all sweeteners, both metabolic and intense.

 MONK FRUITLakanto MonkFruit Sweetener Sugar Substitute Keto Non-GMO

 Monk Fruit (Monk Fruit, Luo Han Guo), originally from China, also known as Lo Han Guo, is a very sweet (about 300 times sweeter than sugar).
-The sweetener that is used in traditional Chinese medicine to treat obesity and diabetes.
+The sweetener is used in traditional Chinese medicine to treat obesity and diabetes.